balokdecoy/workout-tracker/README.md

   Visit my Github profile at http://www.github.com/balokdecoy.

   If you have questions, you can reach me via email at johnniesimpson88@gmail.com.

+  ## Acknowledgments

+  Special thanks to Amir Ashtiany for assistance with setting up virtuals

   ## Licenses
  Licensed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0)